Okanagan Capacity Mitigation Project

 Regulatory process

-In accordance with the timeline set out by our regulator, the British Columbia Utilities Commission (BCUC), we submitted our application for the Okanagan Capacity Mitigation Project on July 30, 2024, and we are now awaiting their decision.
+In accordance with the timeline set out by our regulator, the British Columbia Utilities Commission (BCUC), we submitted our application for the Okanagan Capacity Mitigation Project on July 30, 2024, and received approval from the BCUC on March 3, 2025.